By Amanda Rodhe on in CRM, Strategy

 That’s great for Spotify, but…

-At this point, you may be thinking, “Sounds nice, but I don’t have the budget or resources of a company with an approximately $36 billion market cap.”
+At this point, you may be thinking, “Sounds nice, but I don’t have the budget or resources of a company with a market cap of around $108 billion.”

 Fair enough.
 Spotify Wrapped is clearly an expensive endeavor, with a cadre of designers, developers, writers, project managers, and more creating an impossibly glossy finished product.
-But that doesn’t mean you can’t apply the underlying principles and create something great for your brand.
+And many brands that tried to replicate the Wrapped experience beat-for-beat this year ended up with a subpar offering.
+But that doesn’t mean you can’t apply the underlying principles and create something great.

-In the end, it’s most important that you create something meaningful for your audience (strategy should always come first!).
-So start with that simple question: What sort of interactive content would be helpful, fun, or otherwise significant to my audience?
+In the end, it’s most important that what you offer is meaningful for your audience (strategy should always come first!).
+So start with that simple question: What sort of interactive content would be helpful, fun, or otherwise significant to them?

 Ultimately, just as with all your other marketing efforts, great interactive content is about quality, not scale or size.
 Yours doesn’t need to be the hottest, splashiest interactive content out there.
 If it resonates with your audience and gets them talking and sharing, that’s all that matters.